Akianonymus/gdrive-downloader/README.md

 -   <strong>-df | --document-format 'document type'</strong>

-    Can be used for documents to be downloaded in different format, default is docx.
+    Can be used for documents to be downloaded in different formats.

-    Available formats are: rtf, odt, html, pdf, epub, zip, docx and txt.
+    Available formats are: docx, odt, rtf, pdf, txt, zip, epub, xlsx, ods, csv, tsv, pptx, odp, jpg, png, svg, json

     ---